JaW02/household-gas-forecast/README.md

 *Figure 7*
 ![Alt](visuals/original_decomp.png)
+*decomposition of the data; orignal data, trend, seasonal and residual components respectively*

 ## Baseline
 As we have no outliers present in the data RMSE will be a good performance metric to evaluate our models with.
 Using the average gas usage as a performance baseline we get an RMSE of approx. 83.34, Using the sine and cosine transform of date_month we obtained a simple decision tree model RMSE of approx. 26.62, this means on average we can expect a prediction error of 26.62 meters cubed of gas per month.
 Using the monthly averages as a model we can produce an RMSE score of 18.22, as can be seen more skill is needed than a simple model to perform better than the monthly averages model.